-2. Average number of administrative and support employees in New York State for 36-month test period (790 divided by 12) 66
+Average number of administrative and support employees in New York State for 36-month test period (790 divided by 12) 66

-Line 3 - Divide line 1 by line 2.
-If the result does not equal or exceed 95%; stop.
-Do not complete Schedule A, Part II.
-You do not qualify for the EZ investment tax credit.
+Line 6 - Divide line 4 by line 5.
+If the result equals or exceeds 95%, continue with Schedule A, Part III.
+You qualify for the EZ-ITC.

-Schedule A - Part II - EZ investment tax credit
+Schedule A - Part III - EZ-ITC

-Columns a and b: List in these columns a clear description of qualified property placed in service during this tax period and the principal use of each item of property.
+Columns A and B: List in these columns a clear description of qualified property placed in service during this tax period and the principal use of each item of property.
 Describe the property in terms that a layperson could understand.
 Attach additional pages if necessary.

-Column e: Enter your cost or other basis (see Definitions on page 1).
-Corporate partners enter your allocable share of the cost or other basis in the partnership's property listed in column a.
+Column E: Enter your cost or other basis (see Definitions on page 1).
+Corporate partners enter your allocable share of the cost or other basis in the partnership's property listed in column A.

-Line 4a - New York C corporations: Add column e to obtain the total cost or other basis of all property claimed in this schedule.
-Multiply this figure by 10%.
+Line 7a - New York C corporations: Add column E to obtain the total cost or other basis of all property claimed in this schedule.
+Multiply this figure by 10% (0.10).

-Line 4b - New York S corporations: Add column e to obtain the total cost or other basis of all property claimed in this schedule.
-Multiply this figure by 8%.
+Line 7b - New York S corporations: Add column E to obtain the total cost or other basis of all property claimed in this schedule.
+Multiply this figure by 8% (0.08).

-Schedule B - EZ employment incentive credit
+Schedule B - EZ-EIC

-If you acquire, construct, reconstruct, or erect property for which an EZ investment tax credit is allowed, an EZ employment incentive credit may be allowed in the following three years.
+If you acquire, construct, reconstruct, or erect property for which an EZ-ITC is allowed, an EZ-EIC may be allowed in the following three years.

-The amount of the EZ employment incentive credit allowed is 30% of the original EZ investment tax credit for each of the three years following the year for which the EZ investment tax credit was originally allowed.
-However, the credit is allowed only for those years during which your average number of employees (except general executive officers) in the EZ is at least 101% of the average number of employees (except general executive officers) in the EZ, during the tax year immediately preceding the tax year for which the original EZ investment tax credit was allowed.
+The amount of the EZ-EIC allowed is 30% of the original EZ-ITC for each of the three years following the year for which the EZ-ITC was originally allowed.
+However, the credit is allowed only for those years during which your average number of employees (except general executive officers) in the EZ is at least 101% of the average number of employees (except general executive officers) in the EZ, during the tax year immediately preceding the tax year for which the original EZ-ITC was allowed.

-If you have claimed an EZ investment tax credit for property purchased which is principally used by your affiliate, you may also be eligible for an EZ employment incentive credit.
+If you have claimed an EZ-ITC for property purchased that is principally used by your affiliate, you may also be eligible for an EZ-EIC.
 In this case, the credit is allowed based on your average number of employees in the EZ.
 The number of the affiliate's employees is not taken into consideration.

-If you did not have a tax year for New York State immediately preceding the year in which the EZ investment tax credit is originally allowed, the average number of employees in the EZ in the tax year in which the EZ employment incentive credit is claimed must be at least 101% of its average number of employees in the EZ in the tax year in which the EZ investment tax credit was originally allowed.
+If you did not have a tax year for New York State immediately preceding the year in which the EZ-ITC is originally allowed, the average number of employees in the EZ in the tax year in which the EZ-EIC is claimed must be at least 101% of its average number of employees in the EZ in the tax year in which the EZ-ITC was originally allowed.

-New York C corporations: The EZ employment incentive credit can reduce the corporate tax liability to the fixed dollar minimum.
-Any EZ employment incentive credit that cannot be used to reduce the current year's tax liability may be carried over to the following year or years.
+New York C corporations: The EZ-EIC can reduce the corporate tax liability to the fixed dollar minimum.
+Any EZ-EIC that cannot be used to reduce the current year's tax liability may be carried over to the following year or years.

-A corporation may not claim a refund of the EZ employment incentive credit.
+A corporation may not claim a refund of the EZ-EIC.

-Schedule B - Part I - Employment information required to determine eligibility for EZ employment incentive credit
+Schedule B - Part I - Employment information required to determine eligibility for EZ-EIC